 - Cornflour/cornstarch - tossing the steak in cornflour/cornstarch before sautéing it ensures it stays tender throughout the cooking process and also helps to thicken the sauce.
 You could also use potato starch.
 Do not use plain/all-purpose flour.

 - Oil - choose a neutral oil with a high burn point like groundnut or vegetable oil for sautéing the beef.
 Stay away from olive oil, it cannot withstand high temperatures.

-- Garlic, chilli and ginger - these add additional heat, freshness and umami flavour to the sauce.
+- Garlic, chili and ginger - these add additional heat, freshness and umami flavor to the sauce.
 Make sure you use fresh ginger instead of ground.
 Chilies add warmth to the sauce.
-Choose a type and amount of chillies that suits your desired level of spiciness.
-I like to use Birdseye chillies but these are hotter than the more commonly found long red chilies.
-You can omit the chillies altogether if you are very sensitive to spice.
-The amount of chillies in this recipe will result in a medium level of spiciness.
+Choose a type and amount of chilies that suits your desired level of spiciness.
+I like to use Birdseye chilies but these are hotter than the more commonly found long red chilies.
+You can omit the chilies altogether if you are very sensitive to spice.
+The amount of chilies in this recipe will result in a medium level of spiciness.

 - Brown sugar - brings a rich sweetness to the sauce.
 You can swap this for white sugar if you need to.

-- Soy sauce - adds salty savouriness.
+- Soy sauce - adds salty savoriness.
 Do not use dark soy sauce, it will be overpowering.

 - Oyster sauce - brings a rich saltiness and caramelly sweetness, but the sauce will still taste fine without it.

 - Rice vinegar - adds acidity that cuts through the sweetness.
 You can use apple cider vinegar if you don't have rice vinegar - the acid levels are similar.

 - White rice - Mongolian Beef is traditionally served with white rice.
 You could use brown rice if you want a healthier option.
 The dish could also be served with noodles or bao buns.